Silverstone Circuit: The Ultimate Track Guide • Rear View Prints

 • Ayrton Senna – Lotus-Honda

 The 1987 British Grand Prix was all about two drivers; Nigel Mansell and Nelson Piquet.
 Silverstone was to be host to a mesmerising performance from the British Lion in pursuit of his “teammate” Brazilian Nelson Piquet.
 After a tyre change that wasn’t initially meant to take place, Mansell started a blistering trail 29 seconds behind Piquet with 28 laps remaining.
 Despite this, against all odds Mansell broke the lap record eight times to catch up with Piquet and eventually beat him, much to the delight of the 100,000 strong British home crowd.
-Famously on the warm down lap, Mansell stopped and kissed the ground where he had overtaken Piquet.
-How’s that for passion and drama?

 1973 British Grand Prix: Pile-Up for the Ages